kristapsdz/lowdown/index.md

 ```

 This tree would then be passed into a front-end, such as the HTML5
-front-end with **-Thtml**.
+front-end with **-thtml**.
 The nodes would be appended into a buffer,
 which would then be passed back into the subsection parser.
 It would
 paste the buffer into `<h2>` blocks (in HTML5) or a `.SH` block (troff
 outputs).